(Originally Published July 8 2016)

 I began working at age nine in a tortilla factory.
 From 6 a.m. to about 8:30 a.m. each morning, I counted corn tortillas into stacks of one dozen as they came off the press.
 I sold newspapers from 4:00 p.m. until 7:00 p.m. each night until, at age fifteen, I started working in the produce department of a grocery store.
 I moved my way up the union shop, starting as an apprentice and later becoming a journeyman.
 One of my jobs was being a trimmer.
 A trimmer is the person who keeps the vegetables looking as fresh as possible.

-I joined the military at age seventeen and, by age twenty, I became staff sergeant.
-I was responsible for my own crew of men.
-I wasn’t even old enough to drink with them, but I was their crew chief.
+I joined the military at age seventeen and, by age twenty, I became staff sergeant and I was performing a job as Intercept Controller, usually reserved for officers.
+I wasn’t even old enough to drink with them, but I was their equal in ability.
 After my discharge in 1958, at the age of twenty-one, I joined a company in Los Angeles as a machine shop loader.
 A “loader” is a guy who carries the heavy materials to the machines.
 So, basically, I was at the bottom of the ladder.

 During the following three years, I was promoted from loader to expediter, to coordinator, to lead coordinator, and finally to production control supervisor.
 During my sixth year with the company, I was passed over for a promotion that I deserved.
 So I decided to leave the company.
 After a short stint in the bar business, I was hired as a manufacturing production control planner and, within three months, I was promoted to management systems analyst.
 A few months later, I was promoted to inventory control manager.